Sergei Fedorov: Defection and career with the Red Wings

 At the 2002 NHL All-Star Game SuperSkills Competition, Fedorov slapped the puck 101.5 mph in the net to win "Hardest Shot".
 Dominik Hašek later remarked of Fedorov's shot, "I know his shot, and I'm not surprised that he won it ...
 He can shoot from the blue line and he can score from the blue line."
 After an October 25, 2002, game between the Pittsburgh Penguins and Detroit, talking to reporters about Fedorov, Mario Lemieux said, "He was awesome.
 The way he skates, he's just dominating out there.
 Especially in the neutral zone, he picks up a lot of speed.
 You can't defend against that."

 Fedorov signed a free-agent contract with the Mighty Ducks of Anaheim for less than the Red Wings offered him after Detroit lost to Anaheim in the first round of the playoffs in 2003.
-Fedorov is currently fourth all-time in many offensive categories in Red Wings history, behind Gordie Howe, Steve Yzerman and Alex Delvecchio.
-Only Howe, Yzerman, Delvecchio, Nicklas Lidström, Tomas Holmström and Kris Draper have played more games as a Red Wing than Fedorov.

 Mighty Ducks of Anaheim

 In the 2003 off-season, Fedorov signed with the Mighty Ducks of Anaheim after a long contract dispute with the Red Wings in which he rejected five-year, $50 million and four-year, $40 million contract offers.
 On December 3, 2003, Fedorov returned to Detroit for the first time since signing with the Ducks; he was booed heavily by Detroit fans every time he touched the puck in an eventual 7–2 Red Wings victory, during which he scored one of Anaheim's goals.
 He remained with Anaheim from 2003 to 2005.
-It was with the Ducks that Fedorov registered his 1,000th point in the NHL, becoming the first Russian-born and fifth European-born player to do so.
+It was with the Ducks that Fedorov registered his 1,000th point in the NHL, becoming the first Russian-born and sixth European-born player to do so.

 Some hockey legends in interviews throughout the years have commented on Fedorov's abilities, such as former Red Wings teammate Nicklas Lidström: "I think he's the best player in the League.
 He's real tough to defend against.
 He's got quickness to best you if you step up to him.
 It's tough to stop him."
 Former Boston Bruins legend Ray Bourque once said, "Sergei is a dominating player, a franchise player.
 When he makes a move on you, he has the ability to maintain his speed or even go faster.
 There aren't many defensemen who can keep up with him."
 Steve Yzerman and Wayne Gretzky speaking to Fox Sports columnist and Detroit radio host Art Regner in past interviews said they thought "Fedorov is the most talented player they've ever seen."
 After leaving the Red Wings (his first season with Anaheim, in which he scored 31 times), Fedorov had multiple injuries and his tally of 18 goals in 2006–07 was the most he scored until his retirement from the NHL in 2008–09.